kyyril/react-notes-app/README.md

 # react-notes-app

 # Feat:
-1 - Can store records The web server can store records added through the web application.
-Simply store them in the server memory in the form of a JavaScript array.

-2 - Can display notes The next is that the web server can display notes.
+1 - Can display notes

-3 - Can modify notes The third is that the web server can modify notes.
+2 - Can modify notes.
 The changes can be in the form of title, content, or note tags.

-4 - Can delete notes Finally, the web server can delete notes.
+3 - Can delete notes

-5 - Can search for notes
+4 - Can search for notes